The official main CRFG website here: http://www.crfg.org

-In August through October we partner with Slow Food International Russian River Chapter to do public cider pressings to support our club, Slow Food, and the Farmer's Markets.
+In August through October we partner with Slow Food International Russian River Chapter to do public cider pressings/tastings to support our club, Slow Food, farmers, and the Farmer's Markets.

 In August 2012 we had our first exhibit at the Gravenstein Apple Fair.

-September includes Fig Day at Wolfskill Ranch, UC Davis' experimental farm in Winters, including tasing of fig and grape varieties.(see calendar for date)
+September includes Fig Day at Wolfskill Experimental Orchard-UC Davis' experimental farm in Winters-, including tasing of fig and grape varieties.(see calendar for date, directions below in Nov)

 September we host a display at the National Heirloom Exposition (see calander for dates) Our chapter's display won best of show in 2011, and a blue ribbon in 2012!
 In 2012 we hosted the international CRFG meeting in coordination with the Expo.
 Photos here

 August and September includes training on the cider press available for loan